Weighted Side Lunge to Crossover Tap

 - 3

-Push off your right foot to return to the starting position, then bring your right foot behind your left and tap the ground lightly with the weight in your hands.
+Push off your right foot to return to standing, immediately bringing your right leg across your body behind your left leg.

 - 4